A Long & Proud History

 In the spring of 2010, the Board of Trustees voted to change the name of the District back to the original Power County Hospital District to coincide with the facility’s 50th Anniversary in spring 2011.
 The District entities were also updated to: Power County Family Clinic, Power County Physical Therapy, and Power County Skilled Nursing Facility.

+In May 2017, the taxpayors of Power County approved a $14.95 million dollar renovation bond to update the aging Hospital and Skilled Nursing Facility.
+The facility renovations began in February of 2017 to update the entire facility, including an approximate 15,000 square foot east addition, that will be completed over a two year timeframe.
 The Power County Hospital, and its predecessors, have been providing quality healthcare services to the residents of Power County and Aberdeen since 1912.
 We are excited about the future growth of our facility and its service to our community.

 40 Years of Service!